• Skip to primary navigation

 When dried and ground into powder, it has a rich, earthy flavor that can transform any dish.

-Whether you use it to add depth to your chili or spice up your salsa, pasilla chile powder is a versatile ingredient that will become a staple in your kitchen.
+Whether you use it to add depth to your chili or spice up your salsa, pasilla chile powder is a flexible ingredient that will become a staple in your kitchen.

 So next time you're looking for something new to try, don't overlook the humble pasilla chile powder - it just might be the secret ingredient you've been missing.